vallard/K8sServerless/kubernetes/README.md

 ![monitoring](../images/k8s04.png)

 Confirm the security exceptions.
-The username is admin.
+The username is `admin`.
 To get the password use the following command on a mac:

 ```
 kubectl -n ccp get secret ccp-monitor-grafana -o=jsonpath='{.data.admin-password}' | base64 -D